Mike Stanton (left-handed pitcher): Later career

 Stanton was 2–1 with the Washington Nationals, posting a 3.58 ERA and finishing six games.
 On September 29, he was traded to the Boston Red Sox, where he pitched one inning of one-hit ball.
 He was released by the Red Sox on October 12.

 He re-signed with Washington on December 24 and was 3–5 with a 4.47 ERA in 56 games.
-On July 28, 2006 he was traded to the San Francisco Giants.
+On July 28, 2006, he was traded to the San Francisco Giants.
 He was 4–2 with the Giants over 26 games and was released on October 30.
-On November 20, 2006 he signed with the Cincinnati Reds.
+On November 20, 2006, he signed with the Cincinnati Reds.

 With the Reds, he was 1–3 with a 5.93 ERA in 69 games.
 Despite his high salary due in 2008, the Reds cut Stanton from the team, going instead with veteran lefty Kent Mercker.
-The Reds would eat $3.5 million in salary to make the cut, including the 2008 salary and the 2009 option.
+The Reds paid $3.5 million in salary to make the cut, including the 2008 salary and the 2009 option.
 After being cut by the Reds, Stanton signed a minor league contract with an invitation to spring training with the Chicago Cubs on January 20, 2009.
 He did not make the team and was released on March 30.

-In his major league career, Stanton would post a 68–63 record with a 3.92 ERA and 84 saves in 1178 games pitched which ranks him second all-time in appearances behind Jesse Orosco (1252).
+In his major league career, Stanton posted a 68–63 record with a 3.92 ERA and 84 saves in 1178 games pitched which ranks him second all-time in appearances behind Jesse Orosco (1252).
+He is also the all-time leader in holds with 266 when counting games before 1999, when MLB started counting it as an official statistic.

 Despite being a set-up man, Stanton chose to come out of the bullpen to an entrance song like many Major League closers do.
 Stanton usually entered to Aldo Nova's "Fantasy".
 With the New York Mets however, he came in to Metallica's "Enter Sandman" during save situations as a tribute to Mariano Rivera, whom he set up for in his Yankees years.